 During June 2014, the Academy entered into a noncancelable computer lease classified as a capital lease.
-The computers under this capital lease were recorded as equipment purchases totaling \$439,874, which is the present value of the required lease payments upon inception.
-The lease agreement period approximates the economic life of the assets and expires in September 2016.
+The computers under this capital lease were recorded as equipment purchases totaling \$439,874, which was the present value of the required lease payments upon inception.
+The lease agreement period approximated the economic life of the assets and expired in September 2016.
+The lease agreement was not renewed upon expiration.